Search Menu

 Nutmeg and Cinnamon

-Cinnamon might not be toxic to dogs, but nutmeg, another common baking spice often used with cinnamon in recipes, can have toxic effects.
+Cinnamon might not be toxic to dogs.
+But nutmeg, another common baking spice often used with cinnamon in recipes, can have toxic effects.
 Nutmeg contains the toxin myristicin, which can cause hallucinations, increased heart rate, disorientation, high blood pressure, abdominal pain, dry mouth, and even seizures.

 Does Cinnamon Have Health Benefits for Dogs?

-If you want to give cinnamon as a supplement for your dog, talk to your veterinarian about the possible risks and potential benefits.
+Cinnamon is reputed to have a number of health benefits for people, although these haven’t been proven conclusively.
+We should be wary about jumping to the same conclusion for our dogs.
+If you want to give cinnamon as a supplement for your dog, talk to your veterinarian about the possible risks and benefits.
 In the meantime, consider exploring other supplements with proven benefits to help your dog.